luismeparra/luigicode/README.md

 docker network create AIservice
 ```

-#### Run Docker Compose
+#### Run Docker

-* Ensure you are in the directory where the docker-compose.yml file is located
+*  Ensure you are in the directory where the docker-compose.yml file is located.
+In this case is the root folder.

-* Run the next command to start the App and Frontend APIs
+* Now run the next command to start the App and Frontend APIs

     ```bash
     docker-compose -f C:\Users\luis.mendez\luigicode\docker-compose.yml up --build
+    ```

+    You will see something like this:

+    ```bash
+    [+] Running 2/2
+    ✔ Container luigicode-app-1 Created                                                                                         0.1s
+     ✔ Container luigicode-frontend-1  Created
     ```